-With the initial focus on Regulations 69 and 85 of the National Care Standards Regulations (relating to allegations of abuse or neglect of children in care), the Monitor has started monitoring the four organisations with custody of tamariki (children) and rangatahi (young people).
+With the initial focus on Regulations 69 and 85 of the National Care Standards Regulations (relating to allegations of abuse or neglect of children in care), the Monitor is monitoring the four organisations with custody of tamariki and rangatahi.
 These are Oranga Tamariki, the Open Home Foundation, Barnardos New Zealand and the Dingwall Trust.

-The four organisations must provide the Monitor with information on their compliance with the National Care Standards Regulations as well as reports on how they are assuring themselves that they are complying with these regulations.
-This information will be provided on a regular basis and must have enough detail to inform the Monitor on their performance and any proposed practice improvements.
+The four organisations must provide the Monitor with information on their compliance with the National Care Standards Regulations, as well as reports on how they are assuring themselves that they are complying with these regulations.
+This information is provided on a regular basis and must have enough detail to inform the Monitor on performance and any proposed practice improvements.

-To determine the validity of the information provided from the four organisations, the Monitor will seek the views of tamariki (children) and rangatahi (young people), their whānau and caregivers about how the system is working for them.
-This will provide valuable real-life information to support the Monitor’s report.
+To determine the validity of the information provided from the four organisations, the Monitor will seek the views of tamariki and rangatahi, as well their whānau and caregivers, about how the System is working for them.
+This will provide valuable real-life information to support the Monitor’s reporting.

-The Monitor will also meet with and visit staff from the four organisations to seek their views on how they are meeting the needs of the tamariki (children) and rangatahi (young people) they are working with.
+The Monitor will also meet with and visit staff from the four organisations to seek their views on how they are meeting the needs of the tamariki and rangatahi they are working with.

 The Monitor's engagement approach

 Engagement is key to the success of this mahi (work) with a strong need to work with partners to develop how the Monitor will look and work in the future.

 Engagement began with those agencies directly impacted by the National Care Standards Regulations 2018.
 The Monitor is at the beginning of it's engagement with Māori to talk about the overall strengthening of the oversight system.